 (c) Every board referred to in this chapter shall investigate and resolve complaints which it receives and shall, within six months of the complaint being filed, send a status report to the party filing the complaint and the respondent by certified mail with a signed return receipt and within one year of the status report's return receipt date issue a final ruling, unless the party filing the complaint and the board agree in writing to extend the time for the final ruling.
-The time period for final ruling shall be tolled for any delay requested or caused by the respondent or by counsel for the respondent and in no event shall a complaint proceeding be dismissed for exceeding the time standards in this section when such overage is the result of procedural delay or obstructive action by the accused or his or her counsel or agents.
+The time period for final ruling shall be tolled for any delay requested or caused by the respondent or by counsel for the respondent and in no event shall a complaint proceeding be dismissed for exceeding the time standards in this section when such the overage is the result of procedural delay or obstructive action by the accused or his or her counsel or agents.

-21 (d) Every board shall provide public access to the record of the disposition of the 22 complaints which it receives in accordance with the provisions of chapter twenty-nine-b of this 23 code, and shall provide public access on a website to all completed disciplinary actions in which 24 discipline was ordered.
-If a board is unable to provide access, the Attorney General shall provide 25 a link to this information on the consumer protection division website, together with a link to the 26 website of all other boards subject to this chapter.
-Every board shall report violations of individual 27 practice acts contained in this chapter to the board by which the individual may be licensed and 28 shall do so in a timely manner upon receiving notice of the violations.
-Every person licensed or 29 registered by a board shall report to the board which licenses or registers him or her a known or 30 observed violation of the practice act or the board's rules by any other person licensed or 31 registered by the same board, or a person licensed or registered by another board who is 32 incompetent or unable to practice as set forth in §30-3-14(c)(23), §30-7-11(a)(9), §30-7A-10(7), or §30-14-11(a)(10), and shall do so in a timely manner.
-Law-enforcement agencies or their 33 34 personnel and courts shall report in a timely manner to the appropriate board any violations of 35 individual practice acts by any individual.
+21 (d) Every board shall provide public access to the record of the disposition of the 22 complaints which it receives in accordance with the provisions of Chapter 29B of this code, and 23 shall provide public access on a website to all completed disciplinary actions in which discipline 24 was ordered.
+If a board is unable to provide access, the Attorney General shall provide a link to 25 this information on the consumer protection division website, together with a link to the website of 26 all other boards subject to this chapter.
+Every board shall report violations of individual practice 27 acts contained in this chapter to the board by which the individual may be licensed and shall do 28 so in a timely manner upon receiving notice of the violations.
+Every person licensed or registered 29 by a board shall report to the board which licenses or registers him or her a known or observed 30 violation of the practice act or the board's rules by any other person licensed or registered by the 31 same board, or a person licensed or registered by another board who is incompetent or unable 32 to practice as set forth in §30-3-14(c)(23), §30-7-11(a)(9), §30-7A-10(7), or §30-14-11(a)(10) of 33 this code, and shall do so in a timely manner.
+Law-enforcement agencies or their personnel and 34 courts shall report in a timely manner to the appropriate board any violations of individual practice 35 acts by any individual.